-A statutory process by which a person is placed in the custody of a public or private agency, i.e. committed to the State Department of Human Services.
+A legal process by which a juvenile is placed in the custody of the State Department of Human Services, Division of Youth Corrections.

 COMMUNITY CENTERED BOARD (CCB)

 A private non-profit corporation that provides case management services to an individual with a developmental/intellectual disability.
 The CCB determines eligibility of such persons within a specified geographical area, serves as the single point of entry for persons to receive services, determines the needs of eligible persons, prepares and implements long-range plans, and annual updates to these plans.
 Other responsibilities include: establishing a referral and placement committee, obtaining or providing early intervention services, notifying eligible persons and their families regarding the availability of services and supports, and creating a human rights committee (refer to section 27-10.5-105, C.R.S.)